 Understanding the specific triggers can help those affected by urticaria avoid these factors and prevent the onset of hives.
 Common triggers of urticaria include:

-What are the symptoms of urticaria?
+What are the symptoms of Hives Rash | Urticaria?

 Urticaria manifests as:

-Who is at risk of urticaria?
+Who is at risk of Urticaria?

 Urticaria can affect anyone; nonetheless, certain individuals may have a higher propensity to develop hives due to specific risk factors, which include:

-How is urticaria diagnosed?
+How is Urticaria (Hives Rash) diagnosed?

-What are the treatment options for urticaria?
+What are the treatment options for Hives Rash?

 Despite thorough evaluations, a large number of chronic urticaria cases remain idiopathic, meaning no clear cause can be identified.
 In these instances, our focus shifts to managing symptoms and improving quality of life through a combination of lifestyle modifications and medication.